-If you order a special thicknes or hardness, and you have a high order volume of that raw material, you’re on the hook for a lot of obscure stuff.
-Eventually you’ll get an invoice if you don’t use it in a timely manner.
+If you order a special thickness or hardness, and you have a high order volume of that raw material, you’re on the hook for a lot of obscure stuff.
+Eventually, you’ll get an invoice if you don’t use it in a timely manner.

 Offloading the shipment and the timing of installation at the job site is a pain.

 Approach shipping strategically and in advance.
-Will the components be shipped together, or will they be delivered in smaller, staggered shipments that are more easy to manage on-site?
+Will the components be shipped together, or will they be delivered in smaller, staggered shipments that are easier to manage on-site?
 Remember, components shipped all at once need to be stored on-site or nearby until it’s time to use them.

 Another point: When delivering solar panel mounting rails or other custom solar panel shapes, the packaging quantity is unique to that particular job site.
 This is unlike typical OEM Kanban replenishment systems, where, say, every bundle will have 100 pieces in it.

 Solar projects are a little harder to package for the roll-forming company.
 This is because Joe in purchasing wants, say, 114 pieces and no more for the Arizona job site.